-Electronic Payments Required.
+ELECTRONIC PAYMENTS REQUIRED.
 Any person with a combined Maine tax liability of \$10,000 or more for all tax types during the most recent lookback period ending during the prior calendar year is required to remit all Maine tax payments electronically using Maine EZ-pay, ACH debit, or ACH credit method.
 Maine EZ-pay is a web based payment system available on the Maine Revenue Services website.
 Maine EZ-pay allows payments to be scheduled in advance to be automatically withdrawn on the date selected.
 ACH debit payments may be made by including your banking information with an electronically filed return.
-ACH debit payments may be made by including your banking information with an electronically filed return.
-ACH debit payments may be made by including your banking information with MRS. Any person required to pay electronically who fails to do so is subject to a penalty equal to the lesser of 5% of the tax due or \$5,000.
+The ACH credit system, which allows taxpayers to contact their bank and initiate payment to MRS, requires pre-registration with MRS. Any person required to pay electronically who fails to do so is subject to a penalty equal to the lesser of 5% of the tax due or \$5,000.
 The penalty for insufficient funds also applies.
-To obtain an ACH Credit application or to get more information, go to www.maine.gov/revenue/electronic-services/funds-transfer, call 207-624-5625 or write: EFT Unit, Maine Revenue Services, PO Box 1060, Augusta, ME 04332-1060.
+To obtain an ACH Credit application or to get more information, go to www.maine.gov/revenue/eft, call 207-624-5625 or write: EFT Unit, Maine Revenue Services, PO Box 1060, Augusta, ME 04332-1060.